History of underwater diving: Saturation diving

+Reclaim systems

 Atmospheric diving suits

 The atmospheric diving suit is a small one-man submersible of anthropomorphic form with elaborate pressure joints to allow articulation while maintaining an internal pressure of one atmosphere.
 Although atmospheric suits were developed during the Victorian era, none of these suits were able to overcome the basic design problem of constructing a joint that would remain flexible and watertight at depth without seizing up under pressure.

 Early designs

-In 1715, British inventor John Lethbridge constructed a "diving suit".
-Essentially a wooden barrel about 6 ft in length with two holes for the diver's arms sealed with leather cuffs, and a 4 in viewport of thick glass.
+Two English inventors developed diving suits in the early 18th century.
+In 1715, John Lethbridge constructed an enclosed "diving engine" to use in savage work.
+Essentially a pressure resistant air-filled wooden barrel about 6 ft in length with two holes for the diver's arms sealed with leather cuffs, and a 4 in viewport of thick glass.
+This suit was not surface supplied.
+Air was sealed in with the diver at the surface before the dive, and lasted up to half an hour at a push.
+After testing this machine in his garden pond specially built for the purpose, Lethbridge dived on a number of wrecks.
 It was reportedly used to dive as deep as 60 ft, and was used to salvage substantial quantities of silver from the wreck of the East Indiaman Vansittart which sank in 1718 off the Cape Verde islands.
+A similar suit made of copper, with a curved profile, was made by Jacob Rowe who also worked on the Vansittart.

+Lethbridge became fairly wealthy as a result of his salvages.
+One of his better-known recoveries was on the Dutch Slot ter Hooge, which had sunk off Madeira with over three tons of silver on board.
+Lethbridge salvaged several Dutch East Indiamen under contract to the VOC, some at the Cape of Good Hope.
+Jacob Rowe moved north and worked on wrecks off the north coast of Scotland "Vansittart".

 The first armored suit with real joints, designed as leather pieces with rings in the shape of a spring (also known as accordion joints), was designed by Englishman W. H. Taylor in 1838.
 The diver's hands and feet were covered with leather.
 Taylor also devised a ballast tank attached to the suit that could be filled with water to attain negative buoyancy.
 While it was patented, the suit was never actually produced.
 It is considered that its weight and bulk would have rendered it nearly immobile underwater.

 Lodner D. Phillips designed the first wholly enclosed ADS in 1856.
 His design comprised a barrel-shaped upper torso with domed ends and included ball and socket joints in the articulated arms and legs.
 The arms had joints at shoulder and elbow, and the legs at knee and hip.
 The suit included a ballast tank, a viewing port, an entrance through a manhole cover on top, a hand-cranked propeller, and rudimentary manipulators at the ends of the arms.
 Air was to be supplied from the surface via a hose.
 There is no indication, however, Phillips' suit was ever constructed.